 Loose Neutral Wire Symptoms: Why Voltage Fluctuations Become Dangerous

-A loose neutral wire is one of the most dangerous and misunderstood electrical problems in a home.
-Unlike a tripped breaker or dead outlet, a loose neutral can cause voltage to fluctuate unpredictably—sometimes delivering too much power to appliances and too little to others.
+A loose neutral wire is one of the most dangerous — and often misunderstood — electrical problems in a home.
+Unlike a tripped breaker or dead outlet, a loose neutral can cause voltage to fluctuate unpredictably, sometimes sending too much power to certain appliances while starving others.

 What the Neutral Wire Does in a Home Electrical System